Masters of Science in Cybersecurity

 MS Thesis

 This course is one of the capstone options in the MS in Cybersecurity program.
-It offers students the opportunity to investigate a selected topic and make an original contribution which extends knowledge within the cybersecurity domain.
+It offers students the opportunity to investigate a selected topic and make an original contribution which extends knowledge within the Cybersecurity domain.
 Students must submit an acceptable proposal to a thesis committee (chair, reader, and observer) before they may be registered by the department for the MS Thesis.
 Students must defend their work in an open thesis defense and complete a written report of their work before a pass/fail grade is awarded.
 As part of their original work, students are expected to write and submit an article for publication in a peer reviewed journal or conference.
+(Pre-requisites: Permission of Department).

 6